ue22-p23/web/notebooks/36-react-samples-nb.md

 in this notebook we will see 2 small React apps

-* one that is a toy really, that show 2 counters; each counter has a pair of buttons + / - to modify the counter
+* one that is a toy really, that displays 2 counters;
+  each counter has a pair of + / - buttons to modify the counter

 * another a little more elaborate, that implements a calculator